sridharshini1/cloudnetworking-config-solutions/docs/GKE/gke-sql-psc.md

 * Networking stage : Creating a Virtual Private Cloud (VPC) for your GKE cluster.
 Defining subnets for your nodes and services.
 * Security stage : Create firewall rules for your Cloud SQL instance
 * Producer stage : Provisioning your GKE cluster with desired configurations (e.g., machine type, node pools, autoscaling), Provisioning your CloudSQL instance with desired configurations
-* Networking Manual : Provisioning reserved IP addresses and forwarding rules for Cloud SQL communication
+* Producer Connectivity : Provisioning reserved IP addresses and forwarding rules for Cloud SQL communication
 * Consumer stage : **skipped**

 Throughout each stage, we'll provide guidance on recommended variables and configurations to tailor the deployment to your specific needs.